How much does a PCR test for coronavirus cost?

-The PCR test is the best way to find out if you are a carrier of Covid-19 and thus limit its spread.
-It has become compulsory to travel abroad, and more and more countries require it.
-Some countries require a negative PCR test valid for up to 72 hours before departure, while others will require a PCR test on arrival.
-Many countries also require travel insurance to cover health expenses in the event of Covid-19.
+The PCR test is the best way of finding out if you are a carrier of Covid-19, and thus limiting its spread.
+It has become compulsory for travel abroad, and more and more countries require it.
+Some countries require a negative PCR test valid for a maximum of 72 hours before departure, while others require you to undergo a PCR test on arrival.
+Many countries also require travel insurance to cover medical expenses in the event of Covid-19.
 How much does a PCR test cost in France?
-Is there a price difference between PCR tests in different countries?
-There are now also so-called “antigenic” tests, which provide results in less than 30 minutes.
-This solution will make international travel easier and will soon be used with the anti-covid passport planned by the airlines, called Travel Pass, like our travel insurance!
+Does the price of a PCR test vary from country to country?
+There are now also “antigenic” tests that can provide results in less than 30 minutes.
+This solution will make international travel much smoother, and will soon be used in conjunction with the anti-covid passport planned by airlines, called Travel Pass, just like our travel insurance!

 What is a PCR test used for?

 The PCR test determines whether you are currently infected with the virus, at the time you take the test.
-It lets you know whether or not you are contagious.
-Turnaround times vary from laboratory to laboratory.
-It takes from 24 hours to several days.
+It tells us whether or not you are contagious.
+The time required to obtain the result varies from laboratory to laboratory.
+It can take from 24 hours to several days.
 A PCR test is highly recommended if you have symptoms (fever, cough, headache, fatigue) or if you are a contact case (having been in close contact with an infected or potentially infected person).
 The PCR test is the first test to be carried out, before the serological test.

 How much does a PCR test cost in France?

-Most laboratories do not require an advance payment for a PCR test, as it is fully covered by the Assurance Maladie.
-So you don’t have to pay a thing.
-Please note that as of July 7, 2021, PCR tests for foreign tourists will be subject to a charge (€49 PCR and €29 antigenic).
+Most laboratories do not ask for an advance payment for a PCR test, as it is fully covered by the Assurance Maladie.
+So you don’t have to pay anything.
+Please note that from July 7, 2021, PCR tests for foreign tourists will be subject to a charge (€49 PCR and €29 antigenic).
 From the start of the 2021 school year, so-called “comfort” PCR tests will be chargeable for everyone in France Those carried out on medical prescription will still be reimbursed.
-The aim is to encourage vaccination, which remains the best way to combat the pandemic.
-The PCR test costs between €54 and €70 for city laboratories.
-It includes the gross cost of the reagent, quality controls, labor costs for sample and test preparation steps, biological validation time and test interpretation.
+This is to encourage vaccination, which remains the best way to combat the pandemic.
+The PCR test costs between €54 and €70 for general laboratories.
+This includes the gross cost of the reagent, quality controls, labor costs for sample and test preparation, biological validation time and test interpretation.

 What are the other Covid-19 tests?